urban-tep/DDF-SDD/source/groups/group___series.rst

 This component manages all types of dataset series.
 It implements the machnaism to search for the dataset defined in the series via an OpenSearchable interface.

+.. req:: TS-ICD-080
+	:show:

+	:ref:`Apel <namespace_apel>` accounting interface details are described in this section

+.. req:: TS-ICD-100
+	:show:

+	:ref:`OpenSearch <group___open_search>` interface for dataset are supported by the component

 Dependencies
 ^^^^^^^^^^^^
 - :ref:`Persistence of Data <group___persistence>` stores persistently the series information in the database